Eusebius of Vercelli: Biography

 While still on his way home, Eusebius took the synod's decisions to Antioch and hoped to reconcile the schism there.
 The church was divided between adherents of Eustathius of Antioch, who had been deposed and exiled by the Arians in 331, and those of the Meletians.
 Since Meletius' election in 361 was brought about chiefly by the Arians, the Eustathians would not recognize him, although he solemnly proclaimed his orthodox faith after his episcopal consecration.
 The Alexandrian synod had desired that Eusebius should reconcile the Eustathians with Bishop Meletius, by purging his election of whatever might have been irregular in it, but Eusebius found that Lucifer of Cagliari had also passed that way, and had unilaterally consecrated Paulinus, the leader of the Eustathians, as Bishop of Antioch.

 Unable to reconcile the factions, he continued towards home, visiting other churches along the way in the interest of promulgating and enforcing the orthodox faith.
 Once back in Vercelli in 363, he continued to be a leader with Hilary of Poitiers in defeating Arianism in the Western Church, and was one of the chief opponents of the Arian bishop Auxentius of Milan.
 He died in 370 or 371.

-Although in the Middle Ages he was sometimes referred to as a martyr, this was more to honor the sufferings he endured in standing up for his faith.
+Although in the Middle Ages he was sometimes referred to as a martyr, this was more to honour the sufferings he endured in standing up for his faith.
 Later legends of his martyrdom have no historical basis.
-The Roman Catholic Church celebrates his feast on August 2.
-His former feast day of December 16 roughly coincided with his elevation as bishop.
+The Roman Catholic Church celebrates his feast on 2 August.
+His former feast day of 16 December roughly coincided with his elevation as bishop.
 His current feast day roughly coincides with the anniversary of his death.
 Vercelli Cathedral is dedicated to him.

 In a General Audience in October 2007, Pope Benedict XVI observed, Therefore, Pastors, Eusebius said, must urge the faithful not to consider the cities of the world as their permanent dwelling place but to seek the future city, the definitive heavenly Jerusalem.
 This "eschatological reserve" enables Pastors and faithful to preserve the proper scale of values without ever submitting to the fashions of the moment and the unjust claims of the current political power.
 The authentic scale of values – Eusebius' whole life seems to say – does not come from emperors of the past or of today but from Jesus Christ,...